ABQ RIDE: History

 What is now ABQ RIDE began in 1928 as the Albuquerque Bus Company.
 Before this, transit in the city was provided by an electric streetcar system, but it was forced out of business by declining ridership and expensive paving bills charged by the city government.
 City leader Clyde Tingley was a strong opponent of the streetcar system and led the effort to have it replaced with buses.
 The streetcar stopped running at midnight on December 31, 1927, and the bus company began operation the next morning.
 The company started with five White Motor Company buses and had four routes: Central Avenue, Fourth Street, Sawmill-Edith Street, and East Silver Avenue.
 ABQ RIDE still owns one of the original buses and uses it for special occasions.

 By 1944, the company had 32 buses, 65 employees, and 37 mi of routes.
 Nine years later, in 1953, the route network had grown to 167 mi and there were 51 buses and 120 employees.
 But the company was not able to maintain profitability as private car ownership increased in the 1950s and 1960s, and in 1963, the Albuquerque Bus Company notified the city it planned to cease operation within a few months.
 In order to maintain service for bus riders, the city ultimately bought out the assets of the bus company and turned it into the city Transit Department.
 The official handover took place on February 1, 1965, with the city retaining all existing routes and equipment and most of the personnel.

 The bus system operated under the name Albuquerque Transit System, and then Sun Tran starting in the 1970s.
 It adopted the current name, ABQ RIDE, in 2004, the same year the first Rapid Ride route began operating.
 In 2019, two of the three Rapid Ride routes were replaced with the Albuquerque Rapid Transit (ART) bus rapid transit system.
 The remaining Rapid Ride route was rebranded as ARTx in 2020.

 In January 2022, ABQ RIDE launched a pilot program, eliminating fares on all of the agency's transit services for the year.
-The program, supported by a federal grant, was later extended to June 2023.
+The program, supported by a federal grant, was later extended to June 2023, and later September 2023.
+On November 9, 2023, fares were permanently eliminated on all ABQ Ride services.